 When and why was Summit Assistance Dogs founded?

 Summit was founded in March 2000 by Sue Meinzinger, a graduate of the Assistance Dog Institute in Santa Rosa, California, in response to the overwhelming need for more assistance dogs.
-There are more than 55 million Americans living with various disabilities, and the wait time for a service dog can be as long as two to five years.

 How is Summit Assistance Dogs funded?

 The majority of our funding is from generous individual donors.
 We also receive funding from corporate donors, various organizations and foundation grants.
 Our graduates are vital in assisting Summit with fundraising, both with their personal donations and by helping us find new supporters.
 We receive no government funding.
 CLICK HERE TO DONATE!

 Summit is a 501(c)(3) non-profit organization, and donations are tax deductible to the extent allowable by law.
 Our Tax ID Number is 91-2048706.

 What services does Summit provide?